 the Farming Program

-Lindt & Sprüngli sources its high-quality cocoa beans from the world's most renowned cocoa origins such as Ghana, Latin America (mainly Ecuador), the Caribbean, Madagascar and Papua New Guinea.
-Farming Programs are in place in the following countries and we are continuously working to establish the program in other countries.
+Lindt & Sprüngli sources its high-quality cocoa beans from the world's most renowned cocoa origins such as Ghana, Latin America (mainly Ecuador), the Dominican Republic, Madagascar and Papua New Guinea.
+Farming Programs are in place in the following countries and we are continuously working to establish the program in other countries we source from.

 Everything starts with traceability.